 Much health advice out there has us giving up coffee.
 But recent studies have now shown that coffee actually reduces our risk of several diseases, including diabetes, heart disease, stroke, Alzheimers and even cancer.
 While caffeine does increase blood pressure temporarily, scientists think it is the antioxidants in coffee that are protective.
 Caffeine however is not for everyone.
 Some people don’t detox it very well (genetically), which can cause anxiety, sleep loss, tremors.
 And if that's you, you need to avoid it.

 - ‘Organic foods not worth the money'

 Organic food is more expensive.
 It depends how much you value your health as to whether you think its ‘worth it’.
-Non organic fruit & veg is sprayed with pesticides which not only toxic to your cells, but depletes the soil of nutrients and is a known Endocrine Disrupting Chemical.
+Non organic fruit & veg is sprayed with pesticides which not only toxic to your cells, but depletes the soil of nutrients and are known Endocrine Disrupting Chemicals.

 So those are my top 10 nutrition myths that need busting (for now!).
-Do comment if you have any questions on anything, I’ll be happy to answer if I can.
+Do check out my book if you'd like more information on what you need to be eating for your hormones!